Slavery in Qatar: Unsolved problem

 Officially, slavery in Qatar was abolished in the middle of the 20th century, but the conditions in which many workers who prepared the country for the FIFA World Cup lived and worked look almost like slavery.
 It was for long necessary for a migrant worker in Qatar to obtain an employer's permission to change the company worked for; this restriction was abolished in 2020.
 In addition, a worker cannot leave the country without permission from their employer.

 In some ways, it all resembles slavery, even at the official level, only with more correct formulations.

 According to the Global Slavery Index (created by the Walk Free Foundation, an international group of experts on combating slavery and human trafficking with the assistance of the Gallup research company), it estimates there are more than 30 thousand people in modern slavery in Qatar, with an estimated 6.8 out of 1,000 people enslaved, ranking #60 most slaves in per capita numbers, and with one of the highest ratios of slavery prevalence per GDP per capita.

-In 2016, Qatar officially announced the abolition of kafala, but introduced an alternative.
-The employer was left with the right to decide whether to let foreign employees go home.
-If the employee and the authorities cannot find a compromise, the case is considered by the appeals commission.
+In 2016, Qatar officially announced the abolition of kafala, but as of 2026 both Human Rights Watch and Amnesty International have found that foreign labourers in Qatar continue to face widespread abuses under a "restrictive" and "exploitative" Kafala system.